AviatrixSystems/Docs/HowTos/openvpn_features.rst

 ====================================
-Aviatrix OpenVPN Feature Highlights
+Aviatrix OpenVPN® Feature Highlights
 ====================================

-This document highlights Aviatrix OpenVPN features.
-For how to setup Aviatrix OpenVPN for developers and remote workers to access public cloud, consult `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_
+This document highlights Aviatrix OpenVPN® features.
+For how to setup Aviatrix OpenVPN® for developers and remote workers to access public cloud, consult `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_

 VPN Management
 ---------------

 - **Centrally Managed**  A single panel of glass allows you to manages all vpn users, vpn certificates and vpn user visibilities.
-- **OpenVPN Compatible** Build on OpenVPN and is compatible with all OpenVPN client software.
+- **OpenVPN Compatible** Build on OpenVPN® and is compatible with all OpenVPN® client software.
 - **Split Tunnel** Support split tunnel mode where only specified CIDRs ranges go through the vpn tunnel.
 - **Full Tunnel** Support full tunnel mode where all user IP sessions including Internet browsing go through the vpn tunnel.
 - **PKI Managment** Support bring your own (BYOL) PKI management system.